Opinion

 Tokens as Fuel for AI Output

 Tokens = fuel.
 Your prompt runs on this.
-The diagram shows a tank (context window) feeding a model, with three output paths: full (clear), low (degraded), empty (cut off).
-Footer: more ≠ better.
-The metaphor is blunt on purpose — operators confuse having fuel with pouring in the wrong fuel.
+The diagram shows a tank feeding a model with three output paths: full (clear), low (degraded), empty (cut off).
+Operators confuse having fuel with pouring in the wrong fuel — or forgetting that someone must refuel on a schedule.

 Full — the right context, not the max context